The emerald ash borer (Agrilus planipennis) is a species of metallic wood-boring beetle native to East Asia, including China and the Russian Far East.

 - First detected near Detroit, Michigan and Windsor, Ontario in 2002, the beetle has spread to more than 30 states and 5 provinces since then.

-- As of September 2018, populations exist in Winnipeg (Manitoba); Sault Ste.
-Marie, the Algoma District and Thunder Bay (Ontario); Quebec City (Quebec); Edmunston (New Brunswick); and Halifax (Nova Scotia).
+- Populations exist in Winnipeg (Manitoba); Sault Ste.
+Marie, the Algoma District and Thunder Bay (Ontario); Quebec City (Quebec); Halifax (Nova Scotia); Edmunston and as of August 2019, Oromocto (New Brunswick).

 - Up to 99% of all ash trees are killed within 8-10 years once the beetle arrives in an area.